Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

     - Basic command example:

-        HEALTHCHECK curl -f https://localhost/ || false
+        `HEALTHCHECK curl -f https://localhost/ || false`

-        HEALTHCHECK --timeout=2s --interval=3s --retries=3 CMD curl -f https://localhost/ || exit 1 (if giving options and the command comes after the options)
+        `HEALTHCHECK --timeout=2s --interval=3s --retries=3 CMD curl -f https://localhost/ || exit 1` (if giving options and the command comes after the options)

-        HEALTHCHECK --interval=5s --timeout=3s CMD pg_isready -U postgres || exit 1
+        `HEALTHCHECK --interval=5s --timeout=3s CMD pg_isready -U postgres || exit 1`

-    (NB) Diffrent apps have differnt health check tools
+    _Diffrent apps have differnt health check tools_

-    2. $ docker run \
+    2. docker run command:

-        --health-cmd="curl -f localhost:9200/_cluster/health" false" \
+        `$ docker run --health-cmd="curl -f localhost:9200/_cluster/health" false" --health-timeout=5s --health-start-period=2s elasticsearch:2`
-        --health-timeout=5s \
-        --health-start-period=2s \
-        elasticsearch:2

-        (NB) Shell commands usually output 1 incase the command returns an error, curl can return more than that so we specificy what it should return.
-This can be 1 or false.
+    _Shell commands usually output 1 incase the command returns an error, curl can return more than that so we specificy what it should return.
+This can be 1 or false._

-    3. Compose files: (}=2.1 for health checks and }=3.4 for start_period)
+    3. Compose files: (>=2.1 for health checks and }=3.4 for start_period):

-        healthcheck:
+        `healthcheck:`
-            test: ["CMD", "curl", "-f', "http://localhost"]
+            `test: ["CMD", "curl", "-f', "http://localhost"]`
-            interval: 1m30s
-            timeout: 10s
-            retries: 3
-            start_period: 3m
+            `interval: 1m30s`
+            `timeout: 10s`
+            `retries: 3`
+            `start_period: 3m`

 # Docker Registries
 - Docker hub is the most popular docker container registry though not the only one.
 - Docker hub includes other features such as image auto-builds.
 - Via docker hub hooks you can extend your deployment workflow down the line e.g to the production server after successful image build.
-- Via docker hub create and autobuild you can link to a code repo such as github and have docker hub build images on code pushes.
+- Via docker hub create and auto-build you can link to a code repo such as github and have docker hub build images on code pushes.
-- For automated image builds, under build setting two setting of particular impotance:
+- For automated image builds, under build setting, there are two setting of particular impotance:

     1. Repository links: add dependancy repos so that when those image dependancies get updated, your image get re-built as well.
     2. Build triggers: incase docker hub should listen for build triggers from other software.

 ## Docker Registry
 - It is a private registry that can be used to store images on a private network and best suited for small teams.
-- It is part of dockre/distribution github repo (not legacy) and is written in Go.
+- It is part of docker/distribution github repo (not legacy) and is written in Go.
-- It ca be accessed from docker hub: $ docker pull registry
+- It ca be accessed from docker hub: `$ docker pull registry`
 - It is the de facto back end registry for storing images privately.
 - It has basic auth, no GUI, it is at its core a web API running on port 5000 and a storage system locally, but has drivers for various cloud platform storage solutions.
-- Key concerns working with dockr registry:
+- Key concerns working with docker registry:

-    1. Set up configs inclusing TLS for better security
+    1. Set up configs including TLS for better security
     2. Garbage collection for disk space management
     3. Enabling docker hub cache via --registry-mirror so as not to pull all images from docker hub everytime they are required.

 ## Using Docker Registry Locally
-- Docker need a registry to be secured using HTTPS before interacting with it, except if running on localhost (127.0.0.0/8)
+- Docker need every registry to be secured using HTTPS before interacting with it, except if running on localhost (127.0.0.0/8)
-- For remote self-signed TLS or no TLS, enable 'insecure-registry' in the engine to allow docker interaction but docker will still complain about the registry insecurity.
+- For remote self-signed TLS or no TLS, enable _insecure-registry_ in the engine to allow docker interaction but docker will still complain about the registry insecurity.

 (https://training.play-with-docker.com/linux-registry-part1/)

-- To run the registry: $ docker container run -d -- name registry -p 5000:5000 registry
+- To run the registry: `$ docker container run -d -- name registry -p 5000:5000 registry`

 - Tagging images for registries other Docker Hub, follow the format:

-    $ docker tag image_name host/tag_name
+    `$ docker tag image_name host/tag_name`

-- Push images to the registry: $ docker push {image_host/image_tag} (as used in above command)
+- Pushing images to the registry: `$ docker push {image_host/image_tag}`

-- Pull images from the registry: $ docker pull {image_host/image_tag} (as used in above command)
+- Pulling images from the registry: `$ docker pull {image_host/image_tag}`

-- To stop the registry container: $ docker container kill registry
+- To stop the registry container: `$ docker container kill registry`

-- To remove the registry: $ docker container rm registry
+- To remove the registry: `$ docker container rm registry`

 - To use a volume to store the registry data:

-    $ docker container run -d --name registry -p 5000:5000 -v $(pwd)/registry_data:/var/lib/registry registry
+    `$ docker container run -d --name registry -p 5000:5000 -v $(pwd)/registry_data:/var/lib/registry registry`

-## Using Docker Registry with Swarm
-- Works the same as loclahost because all nodes can see 127.0.0.1:500 because of the routing mesh.

-- To run the registry:

-    $ docker service create --name registry --publish 5000:5000 registry

-(NB) Note all the nodes in the swarm need to be able to access the image in the particular registry.

-(NB) Use hosted SaaS registries over a private repo.
+_It is recommended to use a hosted SaaS registry instead of a private docker registry._

-## Using Docker Registry over HTTPS: https://training.play-with-docker.com/linux-registry-part2/
+_Using Docker Registry over HTTPS: https://training.play-with-docker.com/linux-registry-part2/_